sidbdri/sidbdri-utils/README.md

 2) Downloads gene annotations in GTF format,
 3) Creates a genome index for the STAR mapping tool,
 4) Builds Salmon and Kallisto indexes for the transcripts defined in the GTF file,
-5) Downloads gene information (gene id, name, chromosome, description) into a file 'genes.tsv'.
+5) Downloads gene information (gene id, name, chromosome, description, Entrez ID) into a file 'genes.tsv'.
 Only genes on primary assembly sequences are retained (i.e. those on patch sequences are removed),
 6) Downloads information on mouse and human orthologous genes to files